1970–71 Kentucky Wildcats men's basketball team: Adolph Rupp

-NCAA Appearance
+NCAA appearance

-Through the 1970's decade, Kentucky had the fifth-best winning percentage throughout all collegiate basketball teams in the nation.
-The University of Kentucky represented the Mideast division in the NCAA tournament of the 1970-71 season.
-Their first opponent of that year was facing the independent school of Marquette University whose record that year was 28-1 and was led by head coach, Al McGuire.
+Through the 1970s, Kentucky had the fifth-best winning percentage throughout all collegiate basketball teams in the nation.
+The University of Kentucky represented the Mideast division in the NCAA tournament of the 1970–71 season.
+Their first opponent of that year was facing the independent school of Marquette University whose record that year was 28–1 and was led by head coach, Al McGuire.
 Their next opponent and last would be Western Kentucky, led by John Oldham in the Sweet Sixteen; the Hilltoppers would make history that year by being the first non-historically black Kentucky college to start all black players.
-WKU beat UK, subsequently ending their 1970-71 basketball season.
+WKU beat UK, subsequently ending their 1970–71 basketball season.

 Breakout players

 The University of Kentucky basketball team didn't accomplish their end goal of winning a national championship, but they did have two breakout players and an undefeated freshman team.
 Mike Casey was "Mr. Basketball" in Kentucky and averaged 18 points per game and led the team in free-throw shooting.
 After the, UK he went on to be drafted by the Chicago Bulls.
 Larry Steele started all three of his college years and averaged 13 points, 6 rebounds, and 3.9 assists per game.
 Steele was selected 1st team All-SEC twice, co-caption, MVP, Leadership, and hustle awards.
 He later went on to be drafted by the Trail Blazers in the NBA and the Kentucky Colonels, but ultimately played for Portland and won an NBA championship in 1977.
 During Adolph Rupp's time as head coach, he played the freshman on a separate team from the upperclassmen.
 The University of Kentucky also had an undefeated freshman basketball team that year.